CEGISrepository/GIS-Templates-for-CEGIS-States/README.md

 # GIS Templates for CEGIS States
-This repository contains shapefiles at different levels of administration for Karnataka.
+This repository contains shapefiles at different levels of administration for all the CEGIS States.

-Shapefiles are available for the following levels of administration:
+Shapefiles are available for the following states:
+- Telangana
+- Karnataka
-- State
+- Tamil Nadu
-- District
+- Bodoland Territorial Region
-- Sub-District or Taluk
+- Delhi
-- Hobli
+- Uttar Pradesh

-Combinations of different levels are also available, namely:
+Shapefiles are available for different administrative levels, generally:
-- District-Wise Taluk division
+- Districts
-- District-Wise Hobli division
+- Sub-Districts
-- Taluk-Wise Hobli division within each district
+- Gram Panchayats/Villages

+### Note
+The Administration levels have different names in different states or might have added levels of administration.
+Kindly refer to the README.md for the particular state for the same.

 ## Known Issues
-For Hobli level, districts Kalaburgi and Belagavi do not have shapefiles.
+The known issues for the in the shapefiles data will be found updated in the README.md for the state specific shapefiles.